phrutis/Passphrases/README.md

 1. Don't worry, there will be a payout.</br>
 2. Different time zones.</br>
 3. At the computer only in the evening.</br>
-4. WIF import to bitcoim core takes 5-6 hours.</br>
+4. WIF import to Bitcoin Core takes 5-6 hours.</br>
 5. Perhaps another WIF is indexed.</br>

 There are other factors.<hr>